google/WebFundamentals/src/content/en/tools/workbox/guides/get-started.md

-Routing and caching strategies are performed by the `routing` and `strategies` modules, but there are plenty of other modules, each offering specific behaviours that you can use in your service worker.
+Routing and caching strategies are performed by the `routing` and `strategies` modules, but there are plenty of other modules, each offering specific behaviors that you can use in your service worker.

 You'll find a number of guides that cover other features of Workbox as well as more information on configuring Workbox.
 Find a full list on the left, but